turrnut/SIMAS/README.md

 # The SIMAS Programming Language
 *Created by: Turrnut*<br>
 **Current Version v0.0.1**<br>
-**SIMAS**, which is an acronym for **SIM**ple **AS**sembly, is a dynamically typed, Just-In-Time (JIT) compiled, high level, procedural programming language with a syntax that is inspired by the Assembly programming language.
+**SIMAS**, which is an acronym for **SIM**ple **AS**sembly, is a dynamically typed, compiled, high level, procedural programming language with a syntax that is inspired by the Assembly programming language.
 In SIMAS, each line starts with an instruction, optionally followed by one or more operands, just like Assembly.<br>

 SIMAS is designed to be minimal.
 The run function contains all of the code you need to run a SIMAS program. the parameter, inputText, is your SIMAS code.<br>

-The instruction and its operands are separated by one space character and one space character only, if anything other that is entered, unexcepted behavior will take place.
+The instruction and its operands are separated a space character.
 Also, lines of code are separated by semicolons, as new lines are ignored.

-To run a SIMAS program, load it by typing "load("")" with the blank quotes being your file path.
-Then it should work.
+To run a SIMAS program, compile it first using the `simasc` compiler, it should generate a `.csa` file, then run the `.csa` file with `simas`

-This also patches a bug where everything, including numbers, are treated as strings.
-This fixes that and allows for integers and floating point numbers to be inputter for basic operations.

 ## DOCUMENTATION
 ### DATA TYPES